-- Tax returns of Contact financial holding (Sarwa Capital Holding for Financial Investments (S.A.E) previously) were submitted for the years since the inception of the business activity till 2023 on the due dates according to law No. 91 for year 2005. - Years 2015-2016: are currently being inspected by the Tax the Inspectorate. - Years 2018-2019: the company was accounted by estimation, and was appealed on at the legal dates, and waiting for the reinspection session for these years.
+- Tax returns of Contact financial holding (Sarwa Capital Holding for Financial Investments (S.A.E) previously) were submitted for the years since the inception of the business activity till 2023 on the due dates according to law No. 91 for year 2005. - Years 2015-2016: are currently being inspected by the Tax the Inspectorate and was appended on legal dates. - Years 2018-2019: the company was accounted by estimation, and was appealed on at the legal dates, and waiting for the reinspection session for these years.